Move SQL Statements to Production in Confluent Cloud for Apache Flink

 Isolate your workloads by using separate Confluent Cloud environments for each stage of your development lifecycle.
 Each environment has its own Kafka clusters, compute pools, schemas, and access controls, which prevents development activity from affecting production systems.

 Use service accounts with environment-specific RBAC roles to enforce the principle of least privilege.
-For example, developers may have broad access in the development environment but read-only access in production.
+For example, developers can have broad access in the development environment but read-only access in production.
 For more information, see Organize environments.

 Store statements in version control